chuahjiajie/tp/docs/DeveloperGuide.md

 1. Identify all members belonging to that CCA.
 2. Count the number of members in 1., and split the amount equally.
    * Note: rounding errors may occur here.
-So we should use `double` in Java for higher precision and also round to nearest 2 d.p.
+So we should use `BigDecimal` in Java for higher precision.
 3. Add the split amount to each member's "payment owed" field